ewa-edun/WWRYD/README.md

     ```

-### 3. **Install Backend Dependencies**
+### 3. **Install Other Dependencies**

-- Navigate to the backend folder (if different from frontend) and install Flask:
+- Install firebase, gemini, react-router-dom:

     ```bash
     bash
     CopyEdit
+    npm install react-router-dom
+    npm install firebase
-    pip install flask
+    npm install @google/generative-ai
+    npm install @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/free-regular-svg-icons @fortawesome/react-fontawesome

     ```

 ### 4. **Configure the API Key**

-- For the language generation API (Gemini), sign up for an API key and replace the placeholder in the `gemini.js` with your actual key.
+- For the language generation API (Gemini), sign up for an API key and create a .env file in the root directory with gemini and firebsae key.

 ### 5. **Run the Application**

-- Start the Flask server:

-    ```bash
-    bash
-    CopyEdit
-    python app.py

-    ```

 - Run the React frontend:

     ```bash